truenas/documentation/content/Contributing/Applications/AppArticleTemplate.md

 Check back for updates!
 {{< /hint >}}

-{{< hint type=note title="How to Use this Template" >}}
+## How to Use this Template

-To use this template, click **Edit Page** above or locate the Markdown file at [/Contributing/Applications/AppArticleTemplate.md](https://github.com/truenas/documentation/blob/master/content/Contributing/Applications/AppArticleTemplate.md) on the documentation [Github Repository](https://github.com/truenas/documentation).
+Click **Edit Page** above or locate the Markdown file at [/Contributing/Applications/AppArticleTemplate.md](https://github.com/truenas/documentation/blob/master/content/Contributing/Applications/AppArticleTemplate.md) on the documentation [Github Repository](https://github.com/truenas/documentation).

-Copy the template content to your target app tutorial to begin writing.
+Copy the template content to an existing [Community Apps]({{< relref "communityapps.md" >}}) placeholder article or create a new one if needed to begin writing.

 Detailed template instructions are commented out of the rendered copy of this template but show in the Markdown file.
-{{< /hint >}}

 <!-- BEGIN GENERAL INSTRUCTIONS -->
 <!-- Use this template as a guide when creating a new application tutorial.